Alcohol And Oxycodone

 - Vision problems

-In comparison to the use of other opioids involved in the opioid crisis, individuals who take oxycodone can become addicted, choosing to feed their addiction with more potent substances.
-In many cases, those battling an opioid use disorder who develop a tolerance or dependence are at risk of developing addictions, due to the drug’s ability to relax the central nervous system.
-Lastly, oxycodone can often be made available for use with Percocet, creating a highly addictive combination.
+Not unlike the use of other Opioids involved in the Opioid crisis, individuals who take Oxycodone can become addicted, choosing to feed their addiction with more potent substances.
+In many cases, those battling an Opioid use disorder who develop a tolerance or dependence are at risk of developing addictions, due to the drug’s ability to relax the central nervous system.
+Lastly, Oxycodone can often be made available for use with Percocet, creating a highly addictive combination.

 Alcohol works to depress the nervous system, producing calming effects for some.
 In addition to the effects that alcohol produces, like slow reflexes, nausea, and poor coordination, those drinking alcohol with Opioids can become addicted to the feeling the combination produces.
 Lastly, those who combine alcohol and Oxycodone and are older have a higher risk of respiratory depression.

 Featured Centers Offering Therapy For Alcohol And Oxycodone Addiction

 Signs And Symptoms Of Oxycodone Withdrawal

 Withdrawals occur when someone continuously abuses a chemical, becomes addicted, and then stops.
 The individual will feel the effects of dependence if they stop using it.
 In the case of Opioids, someone can experience the following symptoms that include but are not limited to:

 - Mood swings